ctaperts/react-backpack/README.md

 ## TODO
 - optimize build for production
 - relay
-- PWA
 - typescript

 ## Issues
-- HMR does not work with scss
+- HMR: does not work with scss
+- PWA: does not render fallback
+- PWA: sometimes manifest does not load